ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 **UNIT TESTS![](Aspose.Words.c0fb453a-4739-4f68-a086-b13e34f7d5d9.117.png)**

 Unit testing is often the first thing that comes to mind when somebody talks about software testing.
 It's widely what's taught in school and included in textbooks, and it usually gets the most effort in the real world.
-Given all this, you d think unit tests were the best type of test, though I'd argue that's not always the case.
+Given all this, you'd think unit tests were the best type of test, though I'd argue that's not always the case.
 Let's begin by clearly defining unit tests so as to differentiate them from other testing paradigms.

 Unit tests run entirely in memory on a machine, in a shared memory space with the code under evaluation, without requiring any network connectivity or dependency on external services.
 Most unit tests are very fast